mrjha4050/mrjha4050/README.md

 # 💫 About Me:
 Hi there 👋<br>My name is Naman , a web developer living in Mumbai .
-Feel free to follow me on Twitter if you want to know more about my open source adventures! ✨
+Feel free to follow me on Instagram if you want to know more about my open source adventures! ✨

 ## 🌐 Socials: